More About This Recipe

 Coddled eggs are more of a technical problem for some people, but don't let them get you down.
 Basically all you need to do to coddle an egg is boil it for 5 minutes.
 Then run it under cold water and crack it open!

-Meanwhile, you can make some homemade croutons with any leftover bread you have laying around.
+You can make some homemade croutons with any leftover bread you have laying around.
 This is optional, but I love the crunchy texture in the salad.
-When I make croutons, I melt a few tablespoons of butter along with a clove of chopped garlic and then mix that up with my cubed bread.

 As a final touch, I added some grilled salmon to my salad.
 Again, all of these add-ins are optional.
 The salad is great with just greens and dressing and a bit of Parmesan cheese on top.
 Or, if you have leftover chicken, toss that in for an easy protein addition.

 Go light on the dressing—it's really flavorful.
 People can always add more later.